-Compilation from various articles and sources of the Bear Goddess put together by Phoenix of Elder Mountain with personal writings intermixed – “You see and hear that not only in Ephesus, but in almost all of Asia, this Paul has persuaded and turned away a considerable number of people, saying that gods made with hands are no gods at all.
+Compilation of the Bear Goddess put together by Phoenix of Elder Mountain with personal writings intermixed – “You see and hear that not only in Ephesus, but in almost all of Asia, this Paul has persuaded and turned away a considerable number of people, saying that gods made with hands are no gods at all.
 Not only is there danger that this trade of ours fall into disrepute, but also that the temple of the great goddess Artemis be regarded as worthless and that she whom all of Asia and the world worship will even be dethroned from her magnificence.”
 When we heard this, we were filled with rage,we began crying out, saying “Great is Artemis of the Ephesians!”…

 The name “Temple of Hadrian” is not really accurate: it is more a monument than a temple, and was dedicated to Artemis and the people of Ephesus.
 The temple was partially destroyed in the 4th century, and it was during the course of restorations that the four decorative reliefs were added to the lintels of the interior of the porch.
 In 381, the Christian Emperor Theodosius outlawed pagan cults throughout the empire.
 Not long after this, a curious relief was added to the so-called Temple of Hadrian and shows the great anti-pagan campaigner Theodosius and his family accompanied by gods including Artemis of Ephesus, Athena and Selene, this is when the first marketing of the feminine was used against the feminine.